-50.9 Where placement does not proceed or continue
+50.11 Where placement does not proceed or continue

-- (a) Where the placement of the Child for adoption with an Eligible Employee does not proceed or continue, the Eligible Employee must notify the Employer immediately. - (b) Where the Eligible Employee had, at the time, started a period of adoption-related leave in relation to the placement, the Eligible Employee's entitlement to adoptionrelated leave is not affected, except where the Employer gives written notice under subclause 50.9(c). - (c) The Employer may give the Eligible Employee written notice that, from a stated day no earlier than four weeks after the day the notice is given, any untaken long adoption-related leave is cancelled with effect from that day. - (d) Where the Eligible Employee wishes to return to work due to a placement not proceeding or continuing, the Employer must nominate a time not exceeding four weeks from receipt of notification for the Eligible Employee's return to work.
+- (a) Where the placement of the Child for adoption with an Eligible Employee does not proceed or continue, the Eligible Employee must notify the Employer immediately. - (b) Where the Eligible Employee had, at the time, started a period of adoption-related leave in relation to the placement, the Eligible Employee's entitlement to adoption-related leave is not affected, except where the Employer gives written notice under subclause 50.11(c). - (c) The Employer may give the Eligible Employee written notice that, from a stated day no earlier than four weeks after the day the notice is given, any untaken long adoption-related leave is cancelled with effect from that day. - (d) Where the Eligible Employee wishes to return to work due to a placement not proceeding or continuing, the Employer must nominate a time not exceeding four (4) weeks from receipt of notification for the Eligible Employee's return to work.

-50.10 Special maternity leave
+50.12 Special maternity leave

-- (a) Entitlement to unpaid special birth-related leave - (i) A female Eligible Employee is entitled to a period of unpaid special leave if she is not fit for work during that period because: - (A) she has a pregnancy-related illness; or - (B) she has been pregnant, and the pregnancy ends within 28 weeks of the expected date of birth of the Child otherwise than by the birth of a living Child. - (ii) A female Eligible Employee who has an entitlement to personal leave may, in part or whole, take personal leave instead of unpaid special leave under this clause. - (iii) Where the pregnancy ends more than 28 weeks from the expected date of birth of the Child, the Eligible Employee is entitled to access any paid and/or unpaid personal leave entitlements in accordance with the relevant personal leave provisions. - (b) Entitlement to paid special birth-related leave - (i) A female Eligible Employee is entitled to a period of paid special leave if the pregnancy terminates at or after the completion of 20 weeks' gestation or the Eligible Employee gives birth but the baby subsequently dies. - (ii) Paid special leave is paid leave not exceeding the amount of paid leave available to Primary Carers under subclause 50.5(a)(i) (plus superannuation). - (iii) Paid special leave is in addition to any unpaid special leave taken under subclause 50.10(a)(i). - (iv) Paid leave available to non-Primary Carers under subclause 50.5(a)(ii) will also apply in these circumstances. - (c) Evidence
+(a) Entitlement to unpaid special birth-related leave

+- (i) A female Eligible Employee is entitled to a period of unpaid special leave if she is not fit for work during that period because: - (A) she has a pregnancy-related illness; or - (B) the pregnancy after a period of gestation of at least 12 weeks otherwise than by the birth of a living Child or a Stillbirth. - (ii) A female Eligible Employee who has an entitlement to personal leave may, in part or whole, take personal leave instead of unpaid special leave under this clause. - (iii) Where the pregnancy ends more than 28 weeks from the expected date of birth of the Child, the Eligible Employee is entitled to access any paid and/or unpaid personal leave entitlements in accordance with the relevant personal leave provisions.

+(b) Entitlement to paid special birth-related leave

+- (i) A female Eligible Employee is entitled to a period of paid special leave if the pregnancy terminates at or after the completion of 20 weeks' gestation or the Eligible Employee gives birth but the baby subsequently dies. - (ii) Paid special leave is paid leave not exceeding the amount of paid leave available to Primary Carers under subclause 50.7(a)(i) (plus superannuation). - (iii) Paid special leave is in addition to any unpaid special leave taken under subclause (i).

+(iv) Paid leave available to non-Primary Carers under subclause 50.7(a)(ii) will also apply in these circumstances.

+(c) Evidence

-If an Eligible Employee takes leave under this clause the Employer may require the Eligible Employee to provide evidence that would satisfy a reasonable person of the matters referred to in subclause 50.10(a)(i) or 50.10(b)(i) or to provide a certificate from a registered medical practitioner.
+If an Eligible Employee takes leave under this clause the Employer may require the Eligible Employee to provide evidence that would satisfy a reasonable person of the matters referred to in subclause 50.12 or to provide a certificate from a registered medical practitioner.
 The Eligible Employee must give notice to the Employer as soon as practicable, advising the Employer of the period or the expected period of the leave under this provision.

-50.11 Variation of period of unpaid parental leave (up to 12 months)
+50.13 Variation of period of unpaid parental leave (up to 12 months)